HelloYeew/kana-melody/README.md

 From idea "I just want MusicBee to be cross-platform"

-For personal use for now (on my MacBook with running using comm and line), making it usable for others soon.
+For personal use for now (on my MacBook with running using command line), making it usable for others soon.